2-REC/hugo-myportfolio-theme/README.md

 Details about each parameter and their role can be found in the file itself.

 Additionally to the configuration file, data files (located in the "data" folder) are required for the different sections of the homepage.
+The required data files are the folowing:
+- about.yaml
+- contact.yaml
+- home.yaml
+- services.yaml
+- skills.yaml
+The files can also be in JSON format, but need to have the same names.
+The "Projects" section(s) can be optional, but it is advised to have at least one (it is a "Portfolio" theme after all ...).
+However, if there are no projects sections, the "projects" entry of the "[params.navigation.links]" can be removed.

 The following paragraphs detail the required data for each of the sections.